-This is called “Cardiogenic Asthma” or “Cardiac Asthma” and in this case, the wheezing and fluid in the lungs (termed “pulmonary edema”) is caused by an inefficient heart, usually the left side.
+This is called “Cardiogenic Asthma” or “Cardiac Asthma” and in this case, the wheezing and fluid in the lungs (termed “pulmonary edema”) is caused by an inefficient heart, usually on the left side.
 When the heart is not pumping normally, it may be termed “heart failure” and it causes some fluid to collect in the lungs or in/around your breathing airways.
-The fluid build-up is what causes the wheezing, rales and breathlessness.
+The fluid build-up is what causes wheezing, rales, and breathlessness.
 True asthma isn’t associated with heart failure, only cardiogenic asthma.
 This distinction is important for you to know because the treatment protocol varies.
-Rescue inhalers will often work, as will corticosteroid inhalers, however those are not considered the mainstays of treatment.
+Rescue inhalers will often work, as well corticosteroid inhalers, however, those are not considered the mainstays of treatment.
 IMPORTANT – you should not overuse those rescue inhalers for this type of condition, but rather seek proper medical attention from a cardiologist or lung specialist that understands the differences between these conditions.
-Your goal is to improve function and efficiency of your heart, more so than the lungs.
+Your goal is to improve the function and efficiency of your heart, more so than the lungs.
 Here’s a STUDY where you can learn more.

 4. Stay Away from Homes with Cockroaches.

-Anyway, a cockroach’s saliva, feces and ‘shedding’ body parts are all kicked up in the air at one point or another, and after you inhale it, it could trigger symptoms that are uncomfortable, including asthma-related symptoms, and chronic allergies!
+Anyway, a cockroach’s saliva, feces, and ‘shedding’ body parts are all kicked up in the air at one point or another, and after you inhale it, it could trigger symptoms that are uncomfortable, including asthma-related symptoms, and chronic allergies!
 You can READ THIS to learn more and see how the symptoms look almost identical to asthma.

 At this point, I would like to plead for your forgiveness because this next ARTICLE is going to make you sick to your stomach.
 Do not read it if you like crab and shrimp.
 The protein called “tropomyosin” could be the cross-reactive allergen between mites, cockroaches, shrimp and crab.
 All of those foods as well as cockroaches contain tropomyosin.
 (Sorry!)
 You can evaluate your sensitivity to that protein with a blood test to see if you’re allergic or not, then you’ll know whether or not to stay away from those foods.